 Note: Data Discovery is available on select plans.
 Site administrators can contact their Customer Success Manager for additional information.

-To create a visualization using the Data Discovery feature, SQL and Discovery Users can click on the "Add chart" button on the top right corner of a dashboard they have access to.
+Alternatively, Discovery Users can click on the "Add chart" button to open the Discovery interface on an existing dashboard they have access to.

-In the editor, users can select their dataset of choice in the left-hand selector.
+To select an existing dataset, users can reference the available datasets in the menu dropdown on the left side of the screen.
 The dataset description will also appear upon hovering over the dataset name.

 The toolbar at the top of the editor lists the different chart types that Discovery Users are able to create.
 The current chart types supported are Tables, Line Charts, Bar Charts, Number Overlays, Pie Charts, Area Charts, Cohort Grids, Maps, Sparklines, Scatter Plots, and Bubble Charts.